One Month in Italy – Our Itinerary

 Milan – One Night

-We were going to go from Trento to Bolzano, another mountain town farther north, but we discovered at the last-minute the museum we wanted to visit was closed the day we would be there.
-So, change of plans and directly to Milan we went.
+We were going to go from Trento to Bolzano, another mountain town farther north, but we discovered at the last minute the museum we wanted to visit was closed the day we would be there.
+So, we changed of plans and went directly to Milan.

 Milan was the perfect example of “don’t go somewhere just because everyone says you should go.”
 Yes, the cathedral in Milan was amazing.
 That was it.
 We aren’t big shoppers and didn’t care about going to any of the malls for the latest fashions.
 So, basically, we spent the night in Milan for a 30-minute visit to one cathedral.